jeremyosborne/ant_cities/README.md

 - Not Started or on hold.

 * User Interface
-    * Control panel as a named view that will contain all controls, allow relative positioning and be resizable.
-        * Refactor the existing control_panel code in gameengine into this.
+    * Make a DebugPanel for showing:
+        * fps
+        * mouse coordinates
+        * log statements in game.
     * Assets have the same default size and then scale according to zoom level (like 32x32 pixels, or something).
     * Extract the minimap view from it's container view.
 To form the buffer,